-Ever since the age of five – or maybe I dreamed that day in nursery school when I believe I learned the names of the colors – I have always loved English.
+Ever since the age of five – or maybe that day in nursery school when I believe I learned the names of the colors is just a dream – I have always loved English.

 So much so that, many years later in 2003, I spent the best part of my spare time taking a course in French English translation with the British Institute in Paris.
 Just because I liked it.
 I passed the exam, I got the certificate… and never practised as a professional (nor otherwise) translater of course.

 Anyway, it has been a while since I started reading novels in English on a regular basis (The latest Harry Potter as soon as it came out…).
 Now I also read articles and listen to podcasts.
 I have started subscribing to MOOCs in English too : I am currently trying to catch up on this one on New energy technologies while considering taking that upcoming one about smart cities (edited 18.01.21 : I did, but dropped it).

 And, shortly before Trump’s election, as it happened, I signed up for a paid subscription to the New York Times, which I have kept ever since as a way of support (did you known it only costs $4/month ?).
 Not that I read it thoroughly every day, of course.
 Actually I am not so fond of their often lengthy articles (edited 18.01.21 : I unsubscribed.
 Now I listen to podcasts on NPR instead).

 No need to spend a year abroad.
 Just by practising at home have I come to now effortlessly understand spoken and written English.
 And this is great.
 This skill not only gives me access to a lot of information, tips and insights from overseas, but it comes with the pleasure of exploring an ever extending realm of linguistic knowledge.

 But enough of this.
 I just wanted to share a few of the websites and podcasts that I regularly visit or listen to.